Skip to content

 from opsml.model import SklearnModel, TaskType

-from opsml.data import DataType
+from opsml.types import DataType

 reg = ensemble.RandomForestClassifier(n_estimators=5)